karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `'/'`

-**Description:** The base url, where Testacular runs.
+**Description:** The base url, where Karma runs.

-All the Testacular's urls get prefixed with the `urlRoot`.
-This is helpful when using proxies, as sometimes you might want to proxy a url that is already taken by Testacular.
+All the Karma's urls get prefixed with the `urlRoot`.
+This is helpful when using proxies, as sometimes you might want to proxy a url that is already taken by Karma.

-[test/client/testacular.conf.js]: https://github.com/testacular/testacular/blob/master/test/client/testacular.conf.js
+[test/client/karma.conf.js]: https://github.com/karma-runner/karma/blob/master/test/client/karma.conf.js
 [config/files]: files.html
 [config/browsers]: browsers.html
 [config/preprocessors]: preprocessors.html